 Linda and her husband Pat reside in Swift Current and have three sons, Steven, Ryan and Travis.
-They have four grandchildren whom they love to visit and spoil.
+They have five grandchildren whom they love to visit and spoil.

 In her spare time, Linda enjoys camping, golfing, travelling and spending time with her grandchildren.